jovanbulck/sgx-step/README.md

 up-to-date list of known projects using SGX-Step is included at the [bottom](#bottom) of this README.
 A copy of the original paper is available [here](https://jovanbulck.github.io/files/systex17-sgxstep.pdf).

-This paper presents SGX-Step, an open-source Linux kernel framework that allows an untrusted host process to configure APIC timer interrupts and track page table entries directly from user space.
-We contribute and evaluate an improved approach to single-step enclaved execution at instruction-level granularity, and we show how SGX-Step enables several new or improved attacks.
-Finally, we discuss its implications for the design of effective defense mechanisms.

 ```
 @inproceedings{vanbulck2017sgxstep,